Sirimavo Bandaranaike: Leader of the Opposition (1989–1994)

-Third term (1994–2000)
+Third Premiership (1994–2000)

 In the presidential election that followed in November, Kumaratunga's main political rival, Gamini Dissanayake, was assassinated two weeks before the election.
 His widow, Srima Dissanayake, was chosen as the United National Party's presidential candidate.
 Kumaratunga's lead was predicted to be around a million votes even before the assassination; she won the election by a wide margin.
 Becoming the first female President of Sri Lanka, Kumaratunga appointed her mother as prime minister, which under the terms of the 1978 constitution meant Bandaranaike was responsible for defence and foreign affairs.
 Though the office of prime minister had become mainly a ceremonial post, Bandaranaike's influence in the Freedom Party remained strong.
 While they agreed on policy, Kumaratunga and Bandaranaike differed on leadership style.

-By 2000, Kumaratunga wanted a younger prime minister, and Bandaranaike, citing health reasons, stepped down in August 2000.
+In 1994, Bandaranaike initiated the establishment of a diplomatic training institute to support the professional development of the Foreign Service and provide training for career diplomats.
+She appointed Vernon Mendis, a senior career diplomat and member of the first batch of the Ceylon Foreign Service, as its director-general.
+The institute subsequently expanded its programmes and activities, developing into an international and regional centre that attracts students and experts from Sri Lanka and abroad.